 - Check the Blind Receipt box if you wish to process a purchase without a purchase order.
 This will remove the Order tab where items are added to the order; your workflow will then start with Stock Received or Invoice, depending on the chosen input method in Step 3.

-NOTE: If your organisation needs to calculate costs for Goods Received, Not Invoiced and Goods Invoiced, Not Received, see this article about Enabling Inventory Accrual settings.
+NOTE: If your organisation needs to track costs for Goods Received, Not Invoiced and Goods Invoiced, Not Received, see this article about Enabling Inventory Accrual settings.

 Adding Items to a Purchase Order